-I am a freelance multimedia journalist and social enterprise co-founder, based between the US and the Middle East.
+I am a freelance multimedia documentarian and social enterprise co-founder, based between the US and the Middle East.

 In 2011, I moved from Baltimore, Maryland to Amman, Jordan to pursue a Fulbright research fellowship (2011-12).
 Until 2015, I continued to work and live between Amman and Jerash as a social enterprise co-founder, and a non-profit consultant.
 I worked with several women entrepreneurs in Jordan in order to document their stories, and empower other women entrepreneurs to pursue their dreams of owning a business.
-I even founded a social enterprise in the process.
+In the process, I co-founded a social enterprise, Sitti.

-This was also the beginning of my career in multimedia storytelling and journalism.
+This was also the beginning of my career in multimedia journalism and documentary storytelling.

-I'm available for freelance assignments in the US and the greater MENA region.
+I'm available for freelance assignments in Baltimore, DC and the greater MENA region.

 Contact me direct at: sofia(dot)jacqueline(at)gmail(dot)com